 Managing iCloud settings for Apple device deployments

-With your mobile device management (MDM) solution, you can keep managed apps from being backed up to iCloud, which protects the user’s personal data and prevents your organization’s information from being stored in iCloud.
-Also, enterprise in-house apps and information from any of your organization’s accounts, such as your organization’s email, calendar, and contacts, isn’t backed up to iCloud.
+With your mobile device management (MDM) solution, you can keep managed apps from being backed up to iCloud, which protects the user’s personal data and prevents your organisation’s information from being stored in iCloud.
+Also, enterprise in-house apps and information from any of your organisation’s accounts, such as your organisation’s email, calendar and contacts, isn’t backed up to iCloud.

 Note: Some iCloud features require a Wi-Fi connection.
 Some features aren’t available in all countries or regions.
 Access to some services is limited to ten devices with the same iCloud account.